zilishen/documentation/content/solutions/_index.md

 ### What's new

-Starting with NGINX Plus R33, expected in **Q4 of 2024**, all **NGINX Plus instances will require a valid JSON Web Token (JWT).**
+Starting with NGINX Plus R33, expected in **Q4 of 2024**, all **NGINX Plus instances will require a valid JSON Web Token (JWT)**.
+The JWT is tied to your subscription, not individual instances, and is used to **validate your subscription** and **report telemetry data**.
+In internet-connected environments, telemetry is sent to F5’s licensing endpoint.

-This requirement is part of F5’s broader licensing program and aligns with industry best practices.
-The JWT will streamline subscription renewals and usage reporting, helping you manage your NGINX Plus subscription more efficiently.
-The [telemetry data](#telemetry) we collect helps us improve our products and services to better meet your needs.

-The JWT is required for **validating your subscription** and **reporting telemetry data**.
-For environments connected to the internet, telemetry is automatically sent to F5’s licensing endpoint.
 In offline environments, telemetry is routed through [NGINX Instance Manager]({{< relref "/nms/nim" >}}).

+This change is part of F5's broader licensing program, designed to make subscription renewals and usage reporting easier.
+The [telemetry data](#telemetry) helps us improve our products and services to better meet your needs.

 ##### What this means for you